-The Legal Compliance section of the Code of Ethics and Conduct expressly states the Company's commitment and obligation to preparing financial information in an integral, clear, and accurate way, and using appropriate accounting records that, in turn, is distributed through transparent communication channels that provide the market, and in particular, Prosegur Cash and shareholders, permanent access.
+The section of the Code of Ethics and Conduct referring to guidelines of conduct in the performance of activities expressly states the Company's commitment and obligation to prepare financial information in an integral, clear, and accurate way, and to use appropriate accounting records that are always available to the internal and external auditors, and are distributed through transparent communication channels that provide the market, and in particular, Prosegur Cash and shareholders, permanent access.

-Likewise, the need to monitor that all transactions of economic importance carried out on behalf of Prosegur Cash are recorded clearly and accurately in appropriate accounting records that represent the true image of completed transactions and are available to internal and external Auditors is included in the section on use and protection of resources.
+Also, the section on use and protection of resources includes the need to ensure that all transactions with economic relevance performed in the name of Prosegur Cash are clearly and accurately recorded in the appropriate accounting records which represent a fair and true image of the transactions carried out and are at the disposal of the internal and external auditors.